Decision Model

 Reason string // Human-readable explanation

-When multiple ABAC policies match, they are evaluated by priority (lower number = higher priority).
-The first matching deny policy short-circuits evaluation.
+When multiple ABAC/PBAC policies match, they are evaluated by priority (lower number = higher priority).
+An explicit deny from any policy still short-circuits the merge — priority controls order, not override semantics.

 // High priority deny (evaluated first)